weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/Part 1 Introduction.md

 python3 -m pip install --upgrade cookiemilk
 ```

-**NOTE**: As same as many other Python packages, *cookiemilk* works exactly the same on devices with different systems.
-This means that you can run the example code in this tutorial on either a Windows PC or a Mac.
-The only different thing is the way to install it.
+**NOTE**: Like many other Python packages, *cookiemilk* functions the same way on devices with different operating systems.
+This means you can run the example code in this tutorial on either a Windows PC or a Mac.
+The only difference is the method of installation.

 ## 1.3 Import
 ```